SSETI (Student Space Education and Technology Initiative)

-CAM (CMOS/APS Digital Camera), provided by a team of Aalborg University.
-The prime objective is to take imagery of Earth's surface at a medium spatial resolution of about 100 m.
-A secondary goal is to measure starlight intensities.
+Provided by a team of Aalborg University.
+The prime objective was to take imagery of Earth's surface at a medium spatial resolution of about 100 m.
+A secondary goal was to measure starlight intensities.
 12)

 Note: CAM on SSETI Express is actually a refitted version of the camera (engineering model) from the AAUSat CubeSat, launched June 30, 2003 (first multiple CubeSat launch).
 Following launch, the satellite was alive for two and a half months before the battery had lost too much capacity to continue operations.
 During this time only a limited amount of data was successfully downlinked from the satellite, due to an undisclosed problem on the satellite transmitter, resulting in very weak signal transmissions.
 Since the AAUSat mission was only a partial success, CAM was actually never tested in orbit.

-CAM on SSETI Express actually consists of the lens system and camera PCB (Printed Circuit Board) from the CubeSat as well as the CubeSat OBC for controlling the camera.
-In addition an interface board has been developed to make it able to talk to the SSETI Express OBC and to get power from the SSETI Express EPS.
-The actual camera PCB has been developed by Devitech, a spin-off company of Aalborg University, all other systems were designed and built by students.
+CAM on SSETI Express actually consisted of the lens system and camera PCB (Printed Circuit Board) from the CubeSat as well as the CubeSat OBC for controlling the camera.
+In addition an interface board was developed to make it able to talk to the SSETI Express OBC and to get power from the SSETI Express EPS.
+The actual camera PCB was developed by Devitech, a spin-off company of Aalborg University, all other systems were designed and built by students.

-CAM is based on the Kodak MCM20027 camera chip [KAC-1310, 1280 x 1024 pixel SXGA, a solid-state ACI (Active CMOS Imager), 24 bit color imagery, a camera on chip].
-An ability exists to download ”thumbnails” (160 x 128 and 320 x 256 pixels) of the full image frame to evaluate the quality prior to downloading the full frame.
-The ground resolution is about 100m/pixel (from an 650 km orbit); the source data is provided with a color depth of 24 bit, and Bayer encoded.
-The lense system is made of titanium with radiation-hardened lenses.
-The camera lens system has been designed and developed at AAU; it has an aperture diameter of 2 cm and a total length of 5 cm (FOV of 10º).
-Each image has a volume of 2.6 MByte.
+CAM was based on the Kodak MCM20027 camera chip [KAC-1310, 1280 x 1024 pixel SXGA, a solid-state ACI (Active CMOS Imager), 24 bit color imagery, a camera on chip].
+An ability existed to download ”thumbnails” (160 x 128 and 320 x 256 pixels) of the full image frame to evaluate the quality prior to downloading the full frame.
+The ground resolution was about 100m/pixel (from an 650 km orbit); the source data was provided with a color depth of 24 bit, and Bayer encoded.
+The lense system was made of titanium with radiation-hardened lenses.
+The camera lens system was designed and developed at AAU; it had an aperture diameter of 2 cm and a total length of 5 cm (FOV of 10º).
+Each image had a volume of 2.6 MByte.

 CAM is mounted on the the top-plate of the satellite.
 It is able to take snapshots of the Earth when the satellite is at northern latitudes; the primitive attitude control system on SSETI- Express doesn't provide a good pointing accuracy.

-PROP (Propulsion Subsystem) flies as a demonstration payload on SSETI Express.
-It is provided by the University of Stuttgart, Germany (team of 15 students).
-PROP is a cold-gas propulsion system; it is in effect a lighter version than the one projected for ESEO with only 1 tank instead of 4.
-As a consequence, PROP on SSETI Express lacks the capability of orbit control.
-The overall objective is to space qualify the PROP design for the upcoming ESEO mission.
+PROP was flown as a demonstration payload on SSETI Express.
+It was provided by the University of Stuttgart, Germany (team of 15 students).
+PROP was a cold-gas propulsion system; in effect a lighter version than the one projected for ESEO with only 1 tank instead of 4.
+As a consequence, PROP on SSETI Express lacked the capability of orbit control.
+The overall objective was to space qualify the PROP design for the upcoming ESEO mission.

-The PROP unit consists of a one pressure tank with about 2 kg of gaseous nitrogen content at a pressure of 300 bar as propellant for the entire mission, a total of six valves, two pressure regulators for flow control, 4 miniature thrusters, three pressure transducers, and 10 temperature sensors.
-The pressure is lowered in two consecutive steps from 300 bar to 17 bar and then to 2.7 bar.
-Each of the 4 thrusters provides a thrust of 130 mN when activated.
-The minimum impulse time is 40 ms. Full 3-axis control of the spacecraft is provided.
-This cold gas system allows for a delta v of about 10 m/s. - However, in the SSETI Express mission, PROP will only be tested on functionality and performance, while the actual attitude control is achieved through passive and active magnetic devices.
+The PROP unit consisted of a one pressure tank with about 2 kg of gaseous nitrogen content at a pressure of 300 bar as propellant for the entire mission, a total of six valves, two pressure regulators for flow control, 4 miniature thrusters, three pressure transducers, and 10 temperature sensors.
+The pressure was lowered in two consecutive steps from 300 bar to 17 bar and then to 2.7 bar.
+Each of the 4 thrusters provided a thrust of 130 mN when activated.
+The minimum impulse time was 40 ms. Full 3-axis control of the spacecraft was provided.
+This cold gas system allowed for a delta v of about 10 m/s. - However, in the SSETI Express mission, PROP was only be tested on functionality and performance, while the actual attitude control was achieved through passive and active magnetic devices.
 13) 14) 15)

-While ADCS of Aalborg University is providing the function of primary attitude control, PROP will also be tested as a backup attitude provider using ACS (Attitude Control Subsystem).
+While ADCS of Aalborg University was providing the function of primary attitude control, PROP was also tested as a backup attitude provider using ACS (Attitude Control Subsystem).
 PROP features PMS (Propellant Management Subsystem) for the regulation of all pressure regulators and valves.
-The pressure tank is a commercial product of MCS (Mannesmann Cylinder Systems) made of CFRP (Carbon Fiber Reinforced Plastic) with an empty tank mass of 2.5 kg and a volume of 6 liter.
+The pressure tank was a commercial product of MCS (Mannesmann Cylinder Systems) made of CFRP (Carbon Fiber Reinforced Plastic) with an empty tank mass of 2.5 kg and a volume of 6 liter.

-The three CubeSat passengers (i.e., picosatellites) are: UWE-1 (Universität Würzburg Experimentalsatellit-1), Würzburg, Germany; XI-V (X-factor Investigator-V) of the University of Tokyo, Tokyo, Japan; and NCube-2 (Norwegian CubeSat-2) from Norway.
-The deployment of the CubeSats requires T-POD (Tokyo-Picosatellite Orbital Deployer), provided jointly by Japan (University of Tokyo) and Canada (University of Toronto).
+The three CubeSat passengers (i.e., picosatellites) were: UWE-1 (Universität Würzburg Experimentalsatellit-1), Würzburg, Germany; XI-V (X-factor Investigator-V) of the University of Tokyo, Tokyo, Japan; and NCube-2 (Norwegian CubeSat-2) from Norway.
+The deployment of the CubeSats required T-POD (Tokyo-Picosatellite Orbital Deployer), provided jointly by Japan (University of Tokyo) and Canada (University of Toronto).

 Note: T-POD was already developed and used to eject the XI-V CubeSat from the Rockot launch vehicle in a multiple CubeSat launch (6 picosatellites) on June 30, 2003 from Plesetsk, Russia.
 The T-POD development is not regarded as a competition to P-POD (Poly-Picosatellite Orbital Deployer) of CalPoly; rather, it is considered a complementary element in case of need being offered by a potential launch opportunity.

-SSETI Express happens to be the first student satellite to be designed, developed, and integrated in a distributed international environment (over the Internet).
+SSETI Express happened to be the first student satellite to be designed, developed, and integrated in a distributed international environment (over the Internet).

 ADCS (Aalborg, Denmark)